Miss Rajasthan

 Miss Rajasthan is not affiliated with Femina which has since 2017 introduced a new format for the selection of contestants for the Femina Miss India national beauty pageant.
 Femina holds a separate audition to crown a Femina Miss India Rajasthan winner to represent the state of Rajasthan at Femina Miss India.

+Miss Rajasthan 2025

+The pageant held in Jaipur, Rajasthan.

+Miss Rajasthan 2024

+The pageant held in Jaipur, Rajasthan.

+Miss Rajasthan 2023

+The pageant held in Jaipur, Rajasthan.
+Also auditions held in Jaipur Rajasthan.

 Miss Rajasthan 2022

 The pageant was held on 6 August 2022 at Birla Auditorium, Jaipur, Rajasthan.
 Tarushee Rai from Jaipur was crowned the winner at the end of the event.